Automattic/regenerate-thumbnails/readme.txt

 1. The plugin at work regenerating thumbnails
 2. You can resize single images by hovering over their row in the Media Library
-2. You can resize specific multiples images using the checkboxes and the "Bulk Actions" dropdown (WordPress 3.1+ only)
+2. You can resize specific multiples images using the checkboxes and the "Bulk Actions" dropdown

 == ChangeLog ==

+= Version 2.2.0 =

+* Changes to the Bulk Action functionality were made shortly before the release of WordPress 3.1 which broke the way I implemented the specific multiple image regeneration feature.
+This version adds to the Bulk Action menu using Javascript as that's the only way to do it currently.

 = Version 2.1.3 =